mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ## Lua filters

 Pandoc since version 2.0 has embedded support for Lua filters.
-To no reinvent every file you should use Lua filters if they are available.
+To no reinvent every filter again you should use Lua filters if they are available.
 Below an example for a Lua filter:

 ```
  **strong** should be converted to smallcaps using the Lua filter _smallcaps.lua_!